stfc-sciml/e2e/case1/README.md

 ## Datasets

-Three datasets are provided with this benchmark.
+Two datasets are provided with this benchmark.
 The details of each individual dataset are given in the table below.